 A third party that compares different mortgages from different lenders to find you a suitable mortgage deal.
-Some mortgage brokers compare deals from a small number of lenders, while some search a much larger share of the market.
+Some mortgage brokers compare deals from a small number of lenders, while some (such as Trussle) search a much larger share of the market.

 An automated tool to help you understand how much you could borrow for a mortgage based on your current circumstances.

 Mortgage in Principle (MIP)